zenno-astronautics/metalang99/CONTRIBUTING.md

 # Contributing

-To introduce changes, fork this repository, work in your own branch, and then open a PR to `master`.
+To introduce changes:

+ 1. fork this repository,
+ 2. create your own branch from `master`,
+ 3. make required changes,
+ 4. open a PR to `master` from this branch.

 Some useful scripts are: